-DNB, the SpareBank 1 Alliance, KLP, Storebrand and the Eika Alliance are the largest Norwegian-owned financial groups (Table 2.2).
+DNB, the SpareBank 1 Alliance, KLP, Storebrand and the Eika Alliance are the largest Norwegian-owned financial groups.
 They offer most kinds of financial services.
-DNB, the SpareBank 1 Alliance and the Eika Alliance are bank-dominated, while the other two are insurance dominated.
+DNB, the SpareBank 1 Alliance and the Eika Alliance mainly engage in banking, while the other two focus on insurance.